Stephen Larkham: 1999 Rugby World Cup drop-goal

 Larkham's famous 48m-drop goal to seal victory over South Africa in extra time of the 1999 Rugby World Cup semi-final has gone down in rugby folklore as the defining moment in the Wallabies' victorious Rugby World Cup campaign.
 South Africa had got to the semi-final largely through the efforts of Jannie de Beer kicking five drop goals in their previous match.
 The fact that Larkham had quite a badly injured knee through the match caused Steve Smith to remark incredulously while calling the game for English ITV "He can barely stand on that leg and yet he just thwacked it over."

 The feat was even more remarkable as Larkham's eyesight was very poor at the time.
 Since 1999 he has had laser surgery to correct his vision, however at the time he could not see the goal posts clearly.

 Following Australia's victory over France in the World Cup final, several television commercials aired in Australia humorously mocking Larkham's lack of kicking prowess.
 The commercial featured players and coaches expressing their astonishment that Larkham scored.

 The commercial begins with Larkham's school coaches saying he was a poor kicker, and had never successfully scored a drop-goal in a match.
-The climax of the commercial features then-captain John Eales, as well as Matt Burke, Kearns and MacQueen each saying "Don't kick it!" as footage of the moment is replayed.
+The climax of the commercial features then-captain John Eales, as well as Matt Burke, Phil Kearns and coach Rod MacQueen each saying "Don't kick it!" as footage of the moment is replayed.
 The commercial is available to view on YouTube.

 Later career

 Larkham was an important part of the Australian 2003 World Cup squad which lost in the tournament final to England.
 He has suffered greatly from injuries through his career, especially to his knees and right elbow.
 Despite these he remained a competent defender in spite of his relatively light frame.
-He was also tried at inside centre by John Connolly for one test against Wales 2006 but the experiment was not regarded a success and he never played there again.
+He was also tried at inside centre by John Connolly for one test against Wales in 2006 but the experiment was not regarded a success and he never played there again.